Epitaph for a Spy: Plot

 As the deadline imposed by Beghin approaches, Vadassy becomes more desperate.
-He realizes that the spy's identity may hinge on a subtle clue — not an act of violence, but a slip of speech, a turn of phrase, a hidden motive tied to the increasingly fraught political climate in Europe.
+He realises that the spy's identity may hinge on a subtle clue — not an act of violence, but a slip of speech, a turn of phrase, a hidden motive tied to the increasingly fraught political climate in Europe.
 He confronts one suspect, only to receive an alibi; he fears accusing another only to find that the evidence is circumstantial.
 All along, Vadassy is wracked with guilt, thinking that his own ignorance and hesitation may doom him.

 Finally, in a tense denouement, the real spy is revealed: not the most flamboyant suspect, but the one whose background had been least noticed.
 Vadassy, though terrified, forces the confrontation: Beghin arrives, but the spy attempts to escape.
 In the chase that follows, Vadassy — even though an amateur — plays a critical role in cornering the culprit.

 Even once the spy is caught, Vadassy's situation remains precarious: Beghin quietly acknowledges that Vadassy has served his purpose, but offers no public vindication.
 Vadassy departs, uncertain whether he is safe.
 He reflects bitterly that even knowing the truth may no longer matter in a world sliding toward chaos.
 He returns to Paris, his position fragile, aware that stateless men have no security, and that the borders of Europe are closing in.